BagelNetwork/Client/python/README.md

-# BagelDB Python Client Example
+# BagelDB Python Client 🥯

 Welcome to the BagelDB Python Client Example!
 BagelDB is your bread-and-butter library for interacting with the BagelDB API without breaking a sweat.